katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 - Beginners in data science who wants to showcase samples of work, or projects.
 - Serves as a digital resume and proof you have the skills in your resume.
 - A fun way to keep track of your projects.
+- You do not need to understand how to code to do this, trust me.
+I'm a non-coder myself.

 ## Introduction